 For a current list of public holidays go to: http://www.worldtravelguide.net/ecuador/public-holidays

-We have Coral boat available in the Galapagos Islands.
+We have the Coral and Grand Queen Beatriz boats available in the Galapagos Islands.